w-yeehong/tp/docs/UserGuide.md

 4. Press `enter` to run the command.

-5. With reference to Figure 15, the result box displays the message, "Listed patient(s) matching the criteria.".
+5. With reference to Figure 15, the result box displays the message "Listed patient(s) matching the criteria.".

 6. Now you can find Patients with a temperature between 36.5 and 36.7 degree celsius in the list of patients in Covigent.
 <p align="center">